0xethll/shieldkit/contracts/README.md

 # contracts

-Smart contracts, ABIs, and deployment addresses for Z-Payment.
+Smart contracts, ABIs, and deployment addresses for ShieldKit.

 ## Contents